raaaimund/raaaimund.github.io/_posts/2022-07-13-no-laptop-no-problem-utilizing-smartphones-to-bring-software-development-to-everyone.md

         ---
         One student streamed the content of his smartphone to his TV and connected a bluetooth keyboard.
         ---
-        > Laptop is more convenient for practical usage like programming and of course maybe because I am used to it.
+        > Laptop is more convenient for practical usage like programming, maybe because I am used to it.
         ---
         During the SSIs, 2nd year students mentioned that in their opinion, all assignments are solvable using a smartphone.
         ---